 Some of the above is a tough read, even for lawyers.
 However, in our experience it increases the chances of achieving a collaborative, maybe even amicable divorce (although the Huffington Post says there is no such thing) when each spouse knows about his or her rights (in both jurisdictions) and does not have to fear being taken advantage of.

-- Challenging Paternity in Germany and the UK: Very Different Procedures
+- Challenging Paternity in Germany and the UK: A Comparison

 - Broken Engagement in Germany: Engagement Ring must be returned